ironscar/vagrant-debian-bullseye/README.md

 - add external props as environment props to docker_container using `env` of docker_container module of Ansible
 - pass the environment props values from the app_stage and app_prod yml files on a per environment basis
-- [ISSUE] if an image tag like `snapshot` is being overwritten, the new docker image update for the same tag are never pulled
+- if an image tag like `snapshot` is being overwritten, the new docker image update for the same tag are never pulled
+  - thus, we add the pull flag to docker_Container in the playbook so that the image is refreshed everytime
+  - but maybe we don't want to do that for prod and only for stage as snapshot only exists on stage
+  - maybe we can have that as a group_var [TODO]

 ---